-Companies such as Rolex and Patek Phillipe, though, still make and sell watches with old-fashioned mechanical winding stems – some of them in the price range of single-family homes.
+However, companies such as Rolex and Patek Phillipe still make and sell watches with old-fashioned mechanical winding stems – some of them in the price range of single-family homes.
 Rolex is still boasting high sales as smart competitors continue to dominate the industry.
 People still buy these watches and wear them because they’re more than just tools for telling time.
 They’re also expertly crafted machines, striking pieces of jewelry, and visual declarations of the wearer’s identity.
 If telling time were all that was required of them, a $20 battery watch would do the trick just as well.

 With digital notetaking in both the workplace and school, you’re safe to be under the impression that pens have gone by the way of the dinosaur.
 But pens are still beautiful works of art that continue to live on like traditional watch industry.
 Every office has a drawer filled generic ballpoint pens, but they don’t have the personal, traditional touch that many want.
 As physical writing becomes rarer and in turn, more intimate, a plastic pen just won’t cut it.
-That being said, a plastic ballpoint stick pen meets all the basic requirements for a writing tool.
-But people enjoy the feeling that comes from writing with a finely crafted, well-balanced pen made of wood or metal – and it’s even better when it’s got the writer’s name or title engraved on the barrel.
+That being said, a plastic ballpoint stick pen meets all the basic requirements for a writing tool but people enjoy the feeling that comes from writing with a finely crafted, well-balanced pen made of wood or metal – and it’s even better when it’s got the writer’s name or title engraved on the barrel.

 Top quality, personalized pen sets have long been a distinctive gift item to give to people ranging from corporate executives to new high school or college graduates.
 Presented with a desk holder or packaged in a gift box, it’s hard to imagine anyone who wouldn’t be delighted to receive one.
 In a time where traditional writing is becoming rare, gifting something personalized will stand out.
 You’ll help keep the old ways alive, all the while making someone pleased with a corporate gift that feels wholly personal.